 Iran shares a short border with Turkey, but the two have extensive political and economic relations.
 Turkey is a member of NATO, and Iran has sought to limit Turkey's cooperation with its NATO partners in any U.S.-backed efforts to emplace even defensive equipment, such as missile defense technology, near Iran's borders.
 Iran is a major supplier of both oil and natural gas to Turkey, through a joint pipeline that began operations in the late 1990s and has since been supplemented by an additional line.
 Iran and Turkey also agreed in 2011 to cooperate to try to halt cross border attacks by Kurdish groups that oppose the governments of Turkey (Kurdistan Workers' Party, PKK) and of Iran (Free Life Party, PJAK), and which enjoy a measure of safe have in northern Iraq.
-Turkey has also been supportive of P5+1 - Iran negotiations and the JCPOA, apparently in the expectation that the agreement not only would constrain Iran's nuclear program but also that the lifting of sanctions on Iran would remove constraints on Iran-Turkey trade.
+Turkey has supported the JCPOA, apparently for its potential to constrain Iran's nuclear program and because the lifting of sanctions on Iran would remove constraints on Iran-Turkey trade.